-The site survey found no evidence of bats roosting although there is a possibility of opportunistic use by low numbers of bats at some times of the year.
-The level of use is not considered likely to be significant and with the precautionary mitigation, a significant disturbance and/or the loss of roost sites is unlikely to occur.
+The site survey found no evidence of bats roosting onsite, although there is a possibility of opportunistic use of the slate tiles by low numbers of bats at some times of the year.
+The level of use is considered unlikely to be significant and with the creation of gaps along the eaves and optional installation of an external bat box (in addition to all precautionary mitigation measures), a significant disturbance and/or the loss of roost sites is unlikely to occur.